mesameki/interpret-community/README.md

 =============================================================

-The Interpret Community Extensions builds on [InterpretML](https://github.com/Microsoft/interpret), an open source python package from Microsoft Research for training interpretable models and explaining blackbox systems, by adding additional extensions from the community to interpret blackbox ML models.
+The Interpret Community Extensions builds on [InterpretML](https://github.com/Microsoft/interpret), an open source python package from Microsoft Research for training interpretable models and helping to explain blackbox systems, by adding additional extensions from the community to interpret ML models.

-This repository contains examples and best practices to use tools to assist in interpretability.
+This repository contains an SDK and Jupyter notebooks with examples to showcase it's use.

 # Contents
 (urls will be added once this is solidified)